 Moreover, the trait-based method presented herein emphasizes the importance of exploring the impacts of climate change on functional diversity itself and its connection with ecosystem functioning.
 In that sense, we unexpectedly found that a harsher environment can increase occupation of the functional space.
 This can be attributed to a reduction in hyperdominance followed by the creation of new functional ecological niches for new combinations of traits, or hitherto rare combinations, thereby promoting an insurance of ecosystem properties.
 While the limited capacity to change community functional structure with the use of a small number of PFTs overestimates the impacts of environmental changes.
 Our results showed that trait-based models such as CAETÊ, in its trait-based approach version, in combination with community ecology analysis are important tools for investigating mechanisms and processes that link biodiversity (mainly functional diversity), ecosystem functioning and resilience and can be also further used to investigate other ecological questions such as community assembly rules and biogeographical patterns of functional diversity.

 In conclusion, this study demonstrated that the CAETÊ framework for including trait diversity in vegetation models is feasible and can be used in future studies, with enough flexibility to be applied in several climatic scenarios, to use different variable functional traits, and to be broadly applicable to any ecosystem on the planet.
-Hence, CAETÊ constructs a robust foundation to advance our understanding of the impacts that climate change may pose on hyperdiverse tropical ecosystems such as the Amazon forest.
+Hence, CAETÊ constructs a robust foundation to advance our understanding of the impacts that climate change may pose on hyperdiverse tropical ecosystems, such as the Amazon forest.

 CRediT statements